TanglePay/GroupFi-Chatbox/examples/react-wagmi/README.md

-This is a group chatbox React Wagmi integration example.
+This is a GroupFi Chatbox React Wagmi integration example.

 Run the example: